top of page

 President & CEO

-Rev. Tolliver has earned five university degrees, including a Ph.D. in Political Science from Howard University and has been awarded two honorary doctorates and is a graduate of the Advanced Management Development Program in Real Estate (AMDP) at Harvard University Graduate School of Design.
-He has served on numerous religious, corporate, civic and cultural boards.
+The Rev. Dr. Richard L. Tolliver is an ordained Episcopal priest.
+He has five earned degrees, including a Ph.D.
+In Political Science from Howard University and is a graduate of The Advanced Management Development Program (AMDP) in Real Estate at the Harvard University Graduate School of Design.
+He has served parishes in Harlem, Boston, Washington, D.C. and retired as rector of St. Edmund’s Church, Chicago, on June 30, 2017 after twenty-eight years tenure.
+He’s a former Associate Country Director of the United States Peace Corps in Kenya and Country Director in Mauritania.

 CECELIA HUNT